Slavery and religion: Islam

-According to Mohammed Ennaji, the ownership gave the master a right "to punish one's slave".
+According to Mohammed Ennaji, the right to own slaves gave the master the right "to punish one's slave".
 In Islam, a child inherited slavery if he or she was born to a slave mother and slave father.
 However, if the child was born to a slave mother and her owner master, then the child was free.
 Slaves could be given as property (dower) during marriage.
 The text encourages Muslim men to take slave women as sexual partners (concubines), or marry them.
 Islam, states Lewis, did not permit Dhimmis (non-Muslims) "to own Muslim slaves; and if a slave owned by a dhimmi embraced Islam, his owner was legally obliged to free or sell him".
 There was also a gradation in the status on the slave, and his descendants, after the slave converted to Islam.

 Under Islamic law, in "what might be called civil matters", a slave was "a chattel with no legal powers or rights whatsoever", states Lewis.
 A slave could not own or inherit property or enter into a contract.
 However, he was better off in terms of rights than Greek or Roman slaves.
 According to Chirag Ali, the early Muslims misinterpreted the Quran as sanctioning "polygamy, arbitrary divorce, slavery, concubinage and religious wars", and he states that the Quranic injunctions are against all this.
 According to Ron Shaham and other scholars, the various jurisprudence systems on Sharia such as Maliki, Hanafi, Shafi'i, Hanbali and others differ in their interpretation of the Islamic law on slaves.

 Slaves were particularly numerous in Muslim armies.
-Slave armies were deployed by Sultans and Caliphs at various medieval era war fronts across the Islamic Empires, playing an important role in the expansion of Islam in Africa and elsewhere.
+Slave armies were deployed by Sultans and Caliphs on various medieval era war fronts across the Islamic Empires, playing an important role in the expansion of Islam in Africa and elsewhere.
 Slavery of men and women in Islamic states such as the Ottoman Empire, states Ze'evi, continued through the early twentieth century.

-In the seventeenth century Celebes Island, a policy that prohibiting slavery of Muslims who are not hereditary slaves was issued by the Sultan of Bone, La Maddaremmeng.
+In the seventeenth century, Celebes Island, a policy that prohibiting the enslavement of Muslims who were not hereditary slaves was issued by the Sultan of Bone, La Maddaremmeng.
 According to him, all Muslims are free men.
-However, it did not liberate the enslaved Muslims who are hereditary slaves.
-Nonetheless, La Maddaremmeng mandated that these slaves be treated with the same humanity as one would treat their own family.
+However, it did not liberate the enslaved Muslims who were hereditary slaves.
+Nonetheless, La Maddaremmeng mandated that these slaves should be treated with the same degree of humaneness that one would treat his or her own family with.

-Islamic Puritanism was allegedly the motivation behind La Maddaremeng's policy towards the Muslim slavery.
-Apart from freeing slaves, La Maddaremeng also destroyed Idols and prohibited traditional ancestral beliefs that contradicted the teaching of Islam.
-His puritanical activities faced opposition coming from the people, the aristocrats, the neighboring kings, and even his own mother, We Tenrisoloreng Datu Pattiro.
+Islamic Puritanism was allegedly the motivation for La Maddaremeng's policy of freeing slaves who were owned by Muslims.
+Apart from freeing slaves, La Maddaremeng also destroyed Idols and he prohibited traditional and ancestral beliefs that contradicted the teachings of Islam.
+His puritanical activities were opposed by the people, by the aristocrats, by the neighboring kings, and even by his own mother, We Tenrisoloreng Datu Pattiro.
 The Invasion of Bone by The Gowa Sultanate led him into his capture and deposition.